calebshub/20190206-CalebRocha-NYCSchools/README.md

 I used StoryBoard and auto layout, but if I was working on a larger project I would have used XIBs or programmatically created and adjusted the views.
 This would allow for better control and manipulation of the views.

+I didn't use an app-token so the api requests for the app are limited.

 I do not think this app will be made public, but if so, below are the attributes required for using the icons.
 They were all downloaded from www.flaticon.com.

 Icon Attributions: